abdalazzezzalsalahat/data-structures-and-algorithms/python/linked_list/README.md

 ![img](https://github.com/abdalazzezzalsalahat/data-structures-and-algorithms/blob/main/python/linked_list/assets/Linked-List.png)

-# Singly Linked List Insertions

-> The linked list is alternative to an array-based structure.
-A linked list is collection of nodes that collectively form linear sequence.
-In a singly linked list, each node stores a reference to an object that is an element of the sequence, as well as a reference to the next node of the list.
-It does not store any pointer or reference to the previous node.
-To store a single linked list, only the reference or pointer to the first node in that list must be stored.
-The last node in a single linked list points to nothing.

 ## Challenge

-1. Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
-Within your LinkedList class, include a head property.
-Upon instantiation, an empty Linked List should be created.

-2. Create methods in the LinkedList class :

-3. append(value) which adds a new node with the given value to the end of the list
+1. append(value) which adds a new node with the given value to the end of the list

-4. insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value
+2. insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value

-5. insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+3. insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node

 ## Approach & Efficiency